-“Over the last eight weeks, we have been using our CBD shampoo and conditioner on her hair and within four weeks, her psoriasis had improved dramatically,” he added.
-“Where she previously had large sore areas on her scalp, she now experiences nothing more than a little flaking and it continues to improve each week.
+“Over eight weeks, we used our CBD shampoo and conditioner on her hair and within four weeks, her psoriasis had improved dramatically,” he added.
+“Where she previously had large sore areas on her scalp, she then experienced nothing more than a little flaking and it continues to improve.
 We now have a sizeable client base who buy these products on a regular basis.”

-In London, legendary salon group Hari’s has introduced a CBD-based service at its flagship branch on Fulham Road.
-Described as ‘a transforming treatment for mind, body, hair and scalp’, the 100% organic Spirit of Hemp CBD Life Force service utilises the purported calming and soothing effects of the compound in combination with natural conditioning ingredients found in hemp oil.
+In London, legendary salon group Hari’s has a CBD-based service at its flagship branch on Fulham Road (it’s worth getting in the queue now for when the salon reopens).
+Described as ‘a transforming treatment for mind, body, hair and scalp’, the 100% organic Spirit of Hemp CBD Life Force service uses the purported calming and soothing effects of the compound in combination with natural conditioning ingredients found in hemp oil.

 Sold?
 Sorry, there’s a catch…

-Although interest is booming, professional CBD haircare is still an emerging market in the UK and currently, there are only a handful of independent names like H&Co offering products you can take home.
+Although interest is booming, professional CBD haircare is still an emerging market in the UK and currently, there are only a handful of independent names like H&Co offering products for use at home.
 However, with brands including Design.Me introducing CBD oil-based hair serums and scalp scrubs in the USA (where the market is more established), watch this space…

 *Research based on a survey of 5,000 UK adults in April 2020 by LM Research Consultancy